phdesign/album-rsync/README.md

 * `<executable dir>/album-rsync.ini`
 * `<executable dir>/.album-rsync.ini`

+The token file is auto generated file containing the authorisation token to access the API.
+If deleted you will need to authorise the app again when next using it.

 ## Developing

-Either install using the 'standalone' method or install in development mode so source files are symlinked
+Install in development mode so source files are symlinked, meaning changes you make to the source files are reflected when you run the package anywhere.
 ```
 $ python setup.py develop
 ```